TritonDataCenter/rfd/rfd/0113/README.md

 - `triton image wait IMAGE` should be able to either poll (minimally) for an image going to state=active; or perhaps call a `CopyImageFromDc?do_not_restart=true` to attach to the progress stream.
+- Note that re-import of an image is not supported (a user can delete and re-import), it may be nice in the future to allow re-importing in case a user just wants to update a part of the image (or image metadata) in one DC and populate that change everywhere.